barrowclift/barrowclift.github.io/_updates/2019-11-14-website-update.markdown

     Version 12 “Home Run” of my website is live, featuring a refreshed home page and visual refinements.
 link: https://github.com/barrowclift/barrowclift.github.io
 ---

+Version 12 "Home Run" of my website is live, featuring a refreshed home page and visual refinements.